ksnyder2452/cast/README.md

 # Notes
-* Every Test Framework uses it's own unique Message Queue (which is created upon loading test_client_service.dll)
+* Every Client uses it's own unique Message Queue (which is created upon loading client_service.dll)
-* The File Storage Service and Test Data Service will be merged at some point
-* Azure Storage Account support has not been enabled (yet) within the File Storage Service.
-Currently files are only stored locally
 * The table logger is intended to be used in the following manner
-   * uuid is the Primary Key
    * reference_uuid can be thought of as a Session UUID.
 Which gives us the ability to easily filter all logs and events to a single reference
    * originator is the UUID of the Service that created the record
    * type is the log type (such as INFO, WARN, ERROR, ACTION)